UCLComputerScience/COMP0016_2020_21_Team25/App/Services-API/src/main/java/servicesAPI/api/README.md

 There are different execution options for the API, summarised below.

 Note that these can only be enabled by passing them as command line arguments to the Python `run` script or running the application as a `jar`.
-Command line arguments are unavailable with Java if not executing using a `jar` file.
+Command line arguments are unavailable with Java if not executing using a `jar` file (using the `java -jar ...` command).

 The following arguments are all optional.

 -   A desired port can be specified using `-port=PORT` (or one of `--port`, `-p` and `--p`).
 Note that this must be an integer and is set to `8080` by default.
 -   Logging information to the console can be enabled with the `-l` (or `--l`) flag - logging is disabled by default.
 -   The application can be built into a single jar and executing using the `-jar` (or `--jar`) flag.
-    -   This option is only available using the Python run script.
+    -   This option is only available using the Python `run` script.

-When using the `jar` file:
+When using the `jar` file (with `java -jar ...`):

 -   The `-l` flag is supplied **without** the leading `-` character(s) - i.e. as `l`.
 -   The `-port` flag is **always** supplied with a single `-` and the same goes for `-p`.